dahvid10/NearBuy/README.md

 **Prerequisites:**
 -   [Node.js](https://nodejs.org/) (used to run a local server)
--   A valid Gemini API key from [Google AI Studio](https://ai.studio.google.com/app/apikey).
+-   A valid Gemini API key.
+Get one from [Google AI for Developers](https://ai.google.dev/).

 ### Local Setup